jolyssa/jolyssa-space/src/content/thoughts/building-this-site.md

 ## Why Astro + Bun

 I wanted to learn both technologies, so I built something real with them.
-That's how I learn best—by doing, not by following tutorials in isolation.
+That's how I learn best — by doing, not by following tutorials in isolation.

 Astro makes sense for this because it's mostly static content.
 No need for React rendering blog posts.
-I needed to try Bun because 20-30x faster than Node is insane, and not having to use a package manager as well sealed the deal for me.
+I needed to try Bun because 20-30x faster than Node is insane, and not having to use a package manager with it sealed the deal for me.
 Safe to say, it was a smooth transition.

 If you're a React + Node girlie, I highly recommend trying Astro and Bun!